Meet Our Physician Assistant

 - Order and interpret tests such as X-ray, MRI, and CT scans

 All of these actions are performed with the supervision and consultation of the attending physician.
-The physician-PA team can help increase efficiency and optimize patient care.
+The physician-PA can help increase efficiency and optimize patient care.
 Frequent consultation and review of patient care, by both the physician and the PA, assures that all patients are receiving the best possible care.